 Europe.
 Industrial policy has a long tradition in Europe, including in France, Germany, and the United Kingdom (UK).
 The economist Ha-Joon Chang has detailed, for example, how England fostered the development of wool manufacturing as early as the fourteenth century using tariffs, export restrictions, and other measures.
 Germany’s nineteenth-century Chancellor Otto von Bismarck, who created a unified German state, introduced tariffs to protect both agriculture and industry, known as the “marriage of iron and rye.”
-Chang explains that state-owned enterprises have played an important role in several European economies.
-The French government today is still a major shareholder of the automaker Renault, while the aerospace giant Airbus is the result of a collaborative effort by the British, French, Spanish and German governments to challenge American companies such as Boeing.
+Chang explains that state-owned enterprises continue to play an important role in several European economies.
+The French government today is still a major shareholder of the automaker Renault, while the aerospace giant Airbus is the result of a collaborative effort by the British, French, Spanish and German governments.

-The 1980s saw a turn against heavy state involvement, with the UK’s Margaret Thatcher and other leaders privatizing nationalized industries such as steel and airlines.
-More recently, however, former UK Prime Minister Boris Johnson announced plans for a “green industrial revolution,” pledging investments in renewable energies and electric vehicles to help make the country carbon-neutral by 2050.
+The 1980s saw a turn against heavy state involvement, with UK Prime Minister Margaret Thatcher and other leaders privatizing nationalized industries such as steel and airlines.
+More recently, however, UK Prime Minister Rishi Sunak announced plans to invest in renewable energy and electric vehicles to help make the country carbon neutral by 2050.
 In Germany today, research is supported by a network of public-private institutes, and manufacturing is aided by an apprenticeship program.
 Berlin has also developed an “Industry 4.0” plan to boost high-tech manufacturing through research subsidies and other initiatives.

 The European Union, meanwhile, has recently adopted a climate-focused industrial policy, which includes the European Battery Alliance, a network to coordinate research and subsidize battery manufacturing across the continent.
-The bloc is also looking to increase its share of the global semiconductor market and lead the way in quantum computing.
+In July 2023, the bloc adopted the European Chips Act, which is aimed at increasing its market share in the global semiconductor market.

 Asia.
 Many experts argue that industrial policy stoked the “East Asian miracle,” the rapid post–World War II economic development of countries in the region, including Japan and South Korea.
 The Japanese government fostered the development of industries such as steel and semiconductors using a combination of trade and investment restrictions, subsidies, and other policies.
 By the 1980s, Japan had transformed into an economic powerhouse rivaling the United States.
 Yet, some experts argue that [PDF] the effects of industrial policy on Japan’s economic growth are overstated, and that other factors, such as entrepreneurship and the country’s high savings rate, played bigger roles.
 After more than thirty years of rapid growth, Japan suffered what some have called a lost decade in the 1990s, and it has since struggled with low growth and deflation.

 South Korea also sought to rapidly modernize its economy [PDF] in the 1960s and 1970s, including by developing its steel, shipbuilding, electronics, and automobile manufacturing sectors.
 This led to the creation of the chaebol, massive conglomerates such as Samsung and LG that dominate South Korea’s economy.
 Seoul also heavily subsidized its semiconductor industry, helping it become one of the world’s largest.
 In Taiwan, meanwhile, the government played a crucial role in developing its semiconductor industry—also a global leader—by funding research and recruiting U.S.-trained engineers.
-However, economist Arvind Panagariya has argued that South Korea’s and Taiwan’s success is the result of their embrace of trade, not industrial policy [PDF].
+However, some economists have argued that South Korea’s and Taiwan’s success is the result of their embrace of trade, not industrial policy [PDF].

 China, under Communist Party leadership since 1949, has long had a state-directed economy despite some market-oriented reforms beginning in the late 1970s.
-In recent years, Beijing has embraced an aggressive industrial policy in the form of its Made in China 2025 strategy, which outlines Beijing’s ambition to achieve global dominance in ten high-tech industries, including electric vehicles, advanced rail and shipbuilding, and artificial intelligence; the government has poured subsidies into the development of these industries.
+In recent years, Beijing has embraced an aggressive industrial policy aimed at achieving global dominance in several high-tech industries.

 Latin America.
 Many countries in the postwar era, worried that they were too dependent on low-value-added commodities in sectors such as agriculture and mining, experimented with import substitution industrialization (ISI).
 This approach sought to promote domestic industries by discouraging the importation of manufactured goods through tariffs and other trade restrictions.
 Experts say the results were mixed: some new industries and successful companies were formed, but it also resulted in corruption, inefficiency, and unsustainable government budgets.